Alameda County Industries

-Hazardous items like pesticides, fertilizers, pool & photo chemicals, paint/varnish, toxic cleaning products, smoke detectors, mercury-containing items (thermometers, CFLs/fluorescent lights, etc.), unwanted medications, and sharps (needles, lancets, etc.) need to be taken to a hazardous waste collection facility.
+Hazardous items like pesticides, fertilizers, pool & photo chemicals, paint/varnish, toxic cleaning products, smoke detectors, mercury-containing items (thermometers, CFLs/fluorescent lights, etc.), wood treated with preservatives, unwanted medications, and sharps (needles, lancets, etc.) need to be taken to a hazardous waste collection facility.
 For more information and a list of Alameda County’s disposal locations, please visit StopWaste.org/hhw or call the Alameda County Household Hazardous Waste team at 1-800-606-6606.

 DO NOT MERGE

 Food-Soiled Paper, Yardwaste

 Recyclables (under blue bin and cart)

 Businesses, institutions and multi-family homes within the City of Alameda must sort their Recyclables and Organics from their Garbage.
 Learn more by visiting RecyclingRulesAC.org or calling 510-891-6575.

 Questions regarding service issues or inquiries?

 Please contact your property manager or owner.

 Have a large item you need to dispose of?